YellowJacketLinux/CPAN-RPM/README.md

 and the `cpansign` utility is needed for that.
 End users who really do not want to verify the integrity of the source tarball can define that macro in their `~/.rpmmacros` file.
 They also should get their head examined.

+Hopefully in the future, a mechanism for verifying signatures even in build systems like Mock will be achievable.
+For now, the RPM packager will have to make sure the signature is verified when the packager creates the `src.rpm` that is then built by Mock.

 ### Tests